Combine Like Terms Worksheets

 - Independent Practice - Ten problems for you to go crazy on and enjoy.

-- Matching Worksheet - Match the expression and the mega simplified terms.
+- Matching Worksheet - Match the expression and the mega simplified version of the sentence.

 The homeworks contain exponents.
 I will be creating some without exponents soon.

 - Homework 1 - We see two common terms: a) x2 b) x.
 There are four types provided for you that most come together.

-It is all about simplifying the terms that you are shown.
+It is all about simplifying and working with what you are shown from the start.